malloydata/malloy/demo/malloy-demo-composer/README.md

 # Malloy Composer Demo

 The Malloy Composer Demo is provided as a working example of an application built on top of Malloy.
+If you have any questions about getting this running, please reach out to us for help!
+If you find bugs or have feature requests, you can submit them as issues in this repo.

 ## Running the Composer